-Medicenna has three wholly owned subsidiaries, MTI, Medicenna Biopharma Inc. (Delaware) and Medicenna Biopharma Inc. (British Columbia).
+Medicenna has three wholly owned subsidiaries: MTI, Medicenna Biopharma Inc. (Delaware) and Medicenna Biopharma Inc. (British Columbia).

-Medicenna is a clinical stage immunotherapy company developing novel highly selective versions of IL-2, IL-4 and IL-13 SuperkinesTM and first in class Empowered CytokinesTM (ECs).
-Our mission is to become the leader in the development and commercialization of targeted Empowered CytokinesTM and Superkines for the treatment of a broad range of cancers and immune-mediated diseases.
-We seek to achieve these successful treatments by drawing on our expertise, and that of world-class collaborators, to develop a unique set of Superkines.
-These Superkines can be developed either on their own as short or long-acting therapeutics or fused with pro-apoptotic proteins in order to precisely deliver potent cell-killing agents to the cancer cells as well as the immunosuppressive tumor micro-environment and the cancer stem cells without harming healthy cells.
-Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as CAR-T or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor micro-environment.
+Medicenna is a clinical stage immuno-oncology company developing novel, highly selective versions of IL-2, IL-4 and IL-13 tunable cytokines, called "Superkines".
+These Superkines can be developed either on their own as short or long-acting therapeutics or fused with cell killing proteins in order to generate Empowered CytokinesTM ("ECs") that precisely deliver potent toxins to the cancer cells without harming healthy cells.
+Medicenna's mission is to become the leader in the development and commercialization of targeted ECs and Superkines for the treatment of a broad range of cancers.
+The Company seeks to achieve its goals by drawing on its expertise, and that of world-class collaborators, in order to develop a unique set of druggable Superkines.
+Compared to naturally occurring cytokines - that bind to multiple receptor types on many cell types - Superkines are engineered with unique specificity toward defined target cell subsets to enable precise activation or inhibition of relevant immune cells in order to improve therapeutic efficacy and safety.
+Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as checkpoint inhibitors, CAR-T cells or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor micro-environment.

-MDNA55 is Medicenna's lead EC in clinical development for the treatment of rGBM.
-It is a fusion of a circularly permuted version of interleukin ("IL-4"), fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin

-("PE").
-MDNA55 has been studied in 3 clinical trials in 72 patients with rGBM, a uniformly fatal form of brain cancer, in which it has shown compelling indications of superior efficacy to the current standard of care.
-MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA for the treatment of rGBM.
+MDNA55, Medicenna's lead EC has recently completed enrollment in a Phase 2b clinical trial for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
+It is a fusion of a circularly permuted version of interleukin 4 ("IL-4"), fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin and is designed to preferentially target tumor cells that over-express the interleukin-4 receptor ("IL-4R").
+MDNA55 has now been studied in 5 clinical trials in 132 patients, including 112 patients with rGBM, in which it has shown indications of superior efficacy when compared to the current standard of care.
+MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.